tjd1234/cmpt120fall2022/lectures/lecture19/lecture19notes.md

 ## Special Characters

-In a string literal, any '`\`' indicates that the next character is special in some way.
+In a string literal, a '`\`' indicates an **escape character**, which means that the next character is special in some way.
 For example, `'\n` is an escape character called **newline** that represents a command to send the cursor to the next line.
 For example:

 ```python
 >>> print('one\ntwo')